eanylin/ai-ml-ocp-workshop-m1-guides/navigating-openshift-ui.md

 ![openshift_create_new_project]({% image_path openshift-create-new-project.png %})

-Upon creating a project you will be left on the overview page for the new project.
+Upon creating a project you will be brought to the overview page for the new project.

 If you want to get to a list of all the projects that are available, you can select `Home->Projects` from the side menu on the left.
 You can click on the hamburger menu item button on the top left corner of the web console if you do not see the side menu.